liuning0820/liuning0820.github.io/_posts/2017-07-07-github-pages-as-blog.md

 ### Add images into the page

-first put images under folder ./images then from your post reference the images by using {{ site.url }}{{site.baseurl}}/images/xxx for example:
+First, add images under folder ./images then from your post reference the images by using {{ site.url }}{{site.baseurl}}/images/xxx for example:
 ![DescriptionOfImg]({{ site.url }}{{site.baseurl}}/images/75a475234e7b95eb7d2ee7b3f3552c78.png)